Fear is the single biggest thing that holds us back. Overcoming fear is an essential step in achieving our goals and dreams.

 Because fear is all about what MIGHT happen – not what WILL happen.

-The good news is, since we are the root source of our fears, that means we have the power to overcome them.
+The good news is, since we are the root source of our fears, that means we have the power to overcome fear.

-Instead of allowing ourselves to imagine a worst-case scenario and be a victim of our fears, we can take control of our own minds and consciously decide to visualize a best-case scenario instead.
+Instead of allowing ourselves to imagine a worst-case scenario and be a victim of our fears, we can take control of our own minds and consciously decide to think positive thoughts and visualize a best-case scenario instead.

-Here’s a simple exercise to help you gain more control over your fears – and show you how unfounded they really are.
+Here’s a simple exercise for overcoming fear – and show you how unfounded they really are.

 Make a List of the Things You Are Afraid to Do